jasonhamilton/hotwing-cli/README.md

   **-o** Output file to write to.
 If not specified, the output will be written to stdout.

   **-d** Turn on debugging.
 The output will be tab separated values instead of gcode.
-This also outputs images of profiles as they are created (requires PILLOW).

   **-s** Side to cut - 'l' or 'r'. (default='r')